The ACTS Prayer Model is a structured and scriptural way of praying holistically. Make the most of it in this comprehensive guide!

 Before I tell you about the ancient use case, let me give a brief history of this phrase in English.
 The English acronym A-C-T-S cannot be older than English itself because it’s unique to English.
 The version of English we speak today is only about 500 years old, and there’s no regular occurrence of “ACTS prayer” in the English language until 1828–1839, according to Google’s Books Ngram Viewer.

-While my research is not totally conclusive, The Book Ngram Viewer tool scans all available books in its database—which is enormous—for its data.
+While my research is not totally conclusive, the Books Ngram Viewer tool scans all available books in its database—which is enormous—for its data.
 I entered “ACTS prayer” and set the year range from 1500–2019, and this is what it came up with.
 Note: The Book Ngram Viewer is case sensitive, so it did not account for occurrences when the word “Acts” was not all caps.
 This chart shows when it was used in all caps for ACTS and lowercase prayer only.

 As this chart shows, the phrase “ACTS prayer” was used for a decade in some books in the early 1800s but went out of use until 1984.
 In 1984, we start seeing this phrase again, which reached its peak in 2013.
 So while the concept of the ACTS Prayer model appears to be relatively recent, the concept has ancient roots.